Guide for Individual Taxpayer Identification Number (ITIN) Holders

 How do I apply for or renew an ITIN?

-To renew or apply for an ITIN you will need to download and complete a W-7 Application for IRS ITIN Form.
+The ITIN application process does not qualify for electronic filing and has to be mailed or submitted it in person at a designated IRS Taxpayer Assistance Center that conducts document reviews.
+To renew or apply for an ITIN, you will need to download and complete a W-7 Application for IRS ITIN Form.
 Download or view our Checklist for ITIN Application or Renewal to know what other forms and documents you have to prepare.

 What can I do if my ITIN application gets rejected?